alan-turing-institute/data-safe-haven/processes/provider-overview.md

 to allow researchers to connect to the remote secure analysis environment.
 At all but the lowest tiers, this requires two-factor authentication, and, at some tiers, the copy paste function is disabled.

+At every tier, long and strong passphrases (e.g. at least four randomly chosen dictionary words) should be enforced, and users are trained in the use of keychain managers on their access devices, locked with two-factor authentication, so that the inconvenience of repeatedly typing a long passphrase is mitigated, reducing the risk of users choosing insecure passwords.

 At some tiers, we may provide **secure shell**, command line-based, connections in addition to the remote desktop.

 Such text-based access is sufficient for some professional data scientists, with the provenance information provided by command-driven data analysis a primary driver for this preference.
 (Processes can easily be reproduced based on the commands typed.)
-When not needed, providing a remote desktop interface adds complexity and therefore risk.
+If not needed, providing a remote desktop interface adds complexity and therefore risk.

-At every tier, long and strong passphrases (e.g. at least four randomly chosen dictionary words) should be enforced, and users are trained in the use of keychain managers on their access devices, locked with two-factor authentication, so that the inconvenience of repeatedly typing a long passphrase is mitigated, reducing the risk of users choosing insecure passwords.

-At some tiers, specific commands commonly used for data copy-out, are blocked for users.
+At some tiers, specific commands commonly used for data copy-out, can therefore be blocked for users.

-In neither case is copy-out to the machine used to access the environment absolutely prevented - with remote desktop software, malicious users can script automated screen-grabs.
+In neither case is copy-out to the machine used to access the environment absolutely prevented (with remote desktop software, malicious users can script automated screen-grabs).
 However, this can be made difficult in order to deter casual workaround risk, and, at the highest tiers, prevented by only permitting access to the environment from machines permanently located within a secure physical environment.

+We therefore believe it will be possible to make secure shell access just as secure as remote desktop access, but this remains a work in progress.

 The Classification Process
 --------------------------